Web Applications

 Class

 A predeclared regular expression used by WAF for input request validation.
 Classes are defined on a proxy global basis.
-When a class is modified all parameters using that class is affected.
+When a class is modified all parameters using that class are affected.

 Static